mpascualcme/practical-exam-1/README.md

 # practical-exam-1
 July 2021 - Linux Essentials - Practical Exam

 Please follow the given instructions carefully, otherwise you risk your answers being marked as wrong.
-Use the "exam.ova" image under "student workspace/images" in Google Drive
+Use the "exam.ova" image under "student workspace/images" in Google Drive.
+Make good use of VirtualBox snapshots to protect your progress.

 ## system configuration - *2 points*